-How to play Playstation games in Windows
+How to Play Playstation Games in Windows

 ePSXe is my favorite Playstation One emulator.
 The only problem with it is that it is not as easy to set up as most emulators.
 Luckily, it’s still easy once you know what to do.
 Follow the steps outlined in this tutorial and you’ll be playing PSOne games in no time!